as-dev0/myshell/README.md

 Run commands as you normally would in a terminal.
 You may exit the program by entering the command 'exit'.

 Known Issues:
-If your path environment variable contains directories which don't exist, the program might crash.
+If your PATH environment variable contains directories which don't exist, the program might crash.

 Example:
 ![small](https://user-images.githubusercontent.com/114560165/193472627-89a35b6f-b45d-4498-8097-07a02da6affb.png)